sheffler/checkr-agents/checkr_agents/system/README.md

 # Checkr Agent System

 An Agent Server, as defined in this project, is a FastAPI application server with an NLIP endpoint at a standard URL.
 By definition, all NLIP agent servers expose an `/nlip` endpoint, but individual servers can be run at different addresses.

-An Agent Server address can be a network address, a unix pipe name or a named in-memory channel.
+In this project, an Agent Server address can be a network address, a unix pipe name or a named in-memory channel.

 Agent servers can be run as individual processes or can be combined into a multi-agent "system" that is run in a single process.
 Such a multi-agent system is described by a "Mount Specification" which lists the collection of agent servers and their addresses.